underwatervideo/awesome-image-tools/README.md

 ## Slack

 To contact fellow scientists working on image and video analysis, you can join our community at <https://marineimaging.slack.com/>.
-Send a request to @hohonuuli for an invitation.
+Send a request to _brian at mbari dot org_ for an invitation.

 ## Table of Contents